Identifying Dynamic Discrete Choice Models with Hyperbolic Discounting: Identification

 and $\de \log \left( \pp_{K} \right) = \left[ \de \log \left( \pp_{3,K} \right), \ldots, \de \log \left( \pp_{T,K} \right) \right]$ is a $(J-1) \times (T-2)$ matrix.

 For identification, we make the following assumption: \begin{asm} (a) The number of time periods in the data, $T$, satisfies $T \ge 3J-1$. \\ (b) The matrix $\ab$ is full row rank. \end{asm}

 Assumption \ref{asm: rightinverse} requires the matrix $\ab$ to have the right inverse matrix.
 As a result, both $\bfrac \ii_{J-1}$ and $-\bdinv \ii_{J-1}$ in equation \eqref{eq: key3-matrixform} have a closed-form solution and thus identification is made possible.
 Since both the state transition functions and the observed CCPs are known, Assumption \ref{asm: rightinverse} is empirically testable.
+Remark \ref{rem: matrix-A} below (at the end of this section) demonstrates how to interpret the matrix $\ab$ and the full row rank condition \ref{asm: rightinverse} (b).

 If we impose Assumptions \ref{asm: transition} to \ref{asm: rightinverse}, we have the following theorem on identification: \begin{thm} Suppose that Assumptions \ref{asm: transition} to \ref{asm: rightinverse} hold.
 Then the discount functions $\beta$ and $\delta$ are identified for $t=1,2,\ldots,T$ with $T \ge 3J-1$.
 Furthermore, if the utility level of one action for one state is known, then the instantaneous utility functions $u_{i} \xb$ for all $i \in \ical$ and all $x \in \xcal$ are identified. \end{thm} The proof for Theorem \ref{thm: onestate-identification-betadelta} is in Appendix.
 If we impose some degree of stationarity in the finite horizon framework, the present-bias factor and the standard discount factor are identified as a function of the observed CCPs and the transition density.
 Also, if we set the continuation value at the terminal value to be zero, due to the stationary structure of the instantaneous utility, each instantaneous utility function is identified.
 Note that our identification strategy is different from the one proposed by \cite{fang2015estimating} or the one discussed by \cite{abbring2020comment}.